sivwizinbiznilva/web/papers/index.md

 #Microfluidics
 - [The origins and the future of microfluidics](/papers/whitesides2006.pdf)
+  - Motivations for microfluidics:
+    - Analysis - Higher sensitivity, higher resolution, lower amounts of sample, lower time
+      - Gas-phase chromatography
+      - High pressure liquid chromatography
+      - Capillary electrophoresis
+    - Defense - Field deployable uF systems for chem/bio threat detection
+      - Main stimulus ($$) for academic uF research
+    - Genomics - Need for increased throughput, sensitivity and resolution in sequencing
+    - Microelectronics - Directly apply fabrication methods (photolithography) used in silicon uElectronics and MEMS to uF
+      - Silicon and glass are often inappropriate for bio analysis (silicon is expensive, opaque)

+> Revolutions in technology require both a broad range of different types of component and subsystem, and their integration into complete, functional systems.
+The field of microfluidics is in early adolescence and still lacks both these essential requirements, in addition to the integration of components into systems that can be used by non-experts.
+As a field, it is a combination of unlimited promise, pimples and incomplete commitment.
+This is a very exciting time for the field, but we still do not know exactly what it will be when it grows up.

 - [Theory and Analysis of Generalized Mixing and Dilution of Biochemical Fluids Using Digital Microfluidic Biochips](/papers/roy2014.pdf)